manasvigupta/manasvigupta.github.io/_posts/2018-03-31-getting-started-on-contributing-to-apache-kafka-part1.md

 So, lets begin with our journey.

 <br/>
-In this post, we will be execute following steps -
+In this post, we will be executing following steps -
 1. setup necessary software/tools
 2. download apache kafka source code
 3. run/debug kafka from source